RavalTirth21/CCNA-Switching/CCNA-Inter-VLAN-Routing-Router-on-a-Stick/README.md

-# 📘 Inter-VLAN Routing using Router-on-a-Stick
+# 📘 CCNA Switching Project: Inter-VLAN Routing using Router-on-a-Stick

 This project demonstrates how to configure Inter-VLAN Routing using a **Router-on-a-Stick** setup with two switches, one router, and four PCs.
 Each VLAN has its own subnet and uses router sub-interfaces to enable communication between VLANs.

 ---

-## 🖥️ Topology Diagram
+## 🖥️ Topolog

 ![Topology](01-Topology.png)